Aaron Staton

 Aaron Staton (born August 10, 1980) is an American actor.
 He played Ken Cosgrove on the AMC series Mad Men (2007–15) and Cole Phelps in the video game L.A.
 Noire (2011), for which he was nominated for a BAFTA Award for Best Performer.

-Life
+Early life

-Staton grew up in Huntington, West Virginia before moving to Jacksonville, Florida at the age of nine.
+Staton was born in Huntington, West Virginia.
+He moved to Jacksonville, Florida, at the age of 9.
 He met actress Connie Fletcher during their high school years while performing in community theater.
 They played husband and wife of each other's characters in L.A.
 Noire.

 Career

 Staton won a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series in 2008 and 2009 with the cast of Mad Men.
 He has made appearances on shows such as 7th Heaven, Law & Order: Special Victims Unit and Without a Trace.
 He performed extensive facial capture and voice acting for the video game L.A.
 Noire, in which he plays protagonist Cole Phelps.